 Collection and Use of Non-Personal Information

-- We may collect information such as occupation, language, postcode, area code, unique device identifier, location and the time zone where an Apple product is used, so that we can better understand customer behaviour and improve our products, services and advertising.
+- We may collect information such as occupation, language, zip code, area code, unique device identifier, location, and the time zone where an Apple product is used so that we can better understand customer behavior and improve our products, services, and advertising.

 If we do combine non-personal information with personal information the combined information will be treated as personal information for as long as it remains combined.

 If you want to disable cookies and you’re using the Safari web browser, go to Safari preferences and then to the Security pane to disable cookies.
 On your Apple mobile device, go to Settings, then Safari, and then to the Cookies section.
 For other browsers, check with your provider to find out how to disable cookies.
 Please note that certain features of the Apple website will not be available once cookies are disabled.

 As is true of most websites, we gather some information automatically and store it in log files.
 This information includes Internet Protocol (IP) addresses, browser type and language, Internet service provider (ISP), referring and exit pages, operating system, date/time stamp, and clickstream data.

 We use this information to understand and analyze trends, to administer the site, to learn about user behavior on the site, and to gather demographic information about our user base as a whole.
 Apple may use this information in our marketing and advertising services.

 In some of our email messages, we use a “click-through URL” linked to content on the Apple website.
 When customers click one of these URLs, they pass through a separate web server before arriving at the destination page on our website.
 We track this click-through data to help us determine interest in particular topics and measure the effectiveness of our customer communications.
 If you prefer not to be tracked in this way, you should not click text or graphic links in the email messages.

 Pixel tags enable us to send email messages in a format customers can read, and they tell us whether mail has been opened.
 We may use this information to reduce or eliminate messages sent to customers.